YongJian-YJ/PSA_CodeSprint/README.md

 ## Built With

-This project is built with flutter and dart as flutter is capable of creating cross-platform applications that can suit all userd' needs.
+This project is built with flutter and dart as flutter is capable of creating cross-platform applications that can suit all users' needs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>